Modern-Day Coaching Tips

 Understand your players’ strengths and challenge them to take opportunities.
 When athletes don’t feel challenged, this leads to decreased concentration, motivation, and excitement.

-I.e., You have noticed in the last few months that one of your players is excelling at layups and pullups.
+For example, you have noticed in the last few months that one of your players is excelling at layups and pullups.
 They are receptive to your feedback and have been consistently putting in the hard work to improve these skills.
 With this in mind, you make them the point guard on the team for the rest of the season.

 Aside from position changes, there are more subtle ways to challenge your players.
 For instance, suppose one of your forward skaters has been progressing with his wrist shots.
 You then challenge them to make two wrist shots during the next game.